yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 It sounds easy!
 Glory is just around the corner.
-Let's choose a good modern web framework.
+You just need to choose a good modern web framework, when suddenly:
-Let's see which one I'll choose:

 blogfigure("choice_paralysis.gif","[Choice Paralysis][choice_paralysis]")